Albanians Rush To Enter Greece As Virus Rules Change - UrduPoint

 Police broadcast images of officers distributing water bottles to families struggling in the heat, while Albanian President Ilir Meta said he was "worried" about the situation.

-Infections have been on a steady rise in Albania, where some 210 people have died from COVID-19, the disease caused by the novel coronavirus, according to the official toll.
+Infections have been on a steady rise in Albania, where some 220 people have died from COVID-19, according to the official toll.

 Doctors warn the situation is deteriorating while the authorities have blamed citizens for failing to respect safety instructions.